xamien/gulp-jsoncombine/README.md

 #### processor
 Type: `Function`

-The processor function will be called with two dictionaries holding the same set of keys.
-The keys are the filename sans the `.json` suffix of a file in the gulp stream.
+The processor function will be called with two parameters.

-The first dictionary maps the filename to the string contents of the file.
-The second dictionary maps to a meta object containing the following keys:
+The first parameter is json array of the string contents of the file.
+The second parameter maps to a meta object containing the following keys:

 * `cwd` The working directory
 * `base` The base path